C H U R C H R E F O R M S E R I E S

 Ask yourself these fundamental questions.

-Can a sinful person stand in front of a sinless God?
+Can a sinful person stand before a sinless God?

 Can an imperfect man stand in the presence of a perfect Creator?